Well-quasi-ordering and finite distinguishing number: Abstract

 We prove that every hereditary class that lies above the Bell numbers and has finite distinguishing number contains a boundary class for well-quasi-ordering.
 This means that any such hereditary class which in addition is defined by finitely many minimal forbidden induced subgraphs must contain an infinite antichain.
 As all hereditary classes below the Bell numbers are well-quasi-ordered, our results complete the answer to the question of well-quasi-ordering for hereditary classes with finite distinguishing number.

-We also show that the decision procedure of Atminas, Collins, Foniok and Lozin to decide the Bell number (and which now also decides well-quasi-ordering for classes of finite distinguishing number) has run time bounded by a function of the order of the largest minimal forbidden induced subgraph of the class.
+We also show that the decision procedure of Atminas, Collins, Foniok and Lozin to decide the Bell number (and which now also decides well-quasi-ordering for classes of finite distinguishing number) has run time bounded by an explicit (quadruple exponential) function of the order of the largest minimal forbidden induced subgraph of the class.